SparkPost/mandrill-sparkpost-templates/README.md

 #### /api/translate: Template Translation

-Accepts a Mandrill template and converts it SparkPost format.
+Accepts a Mandrill template and converts it to SparkPost format.

 Request: